How can I prolong the life of my VCR?

 The AG-1970 is built somewhat differently inside, it uses completely different circuit boards.
 The AG1970 is a fine VCR, especially good for SP transfers.
 However, if you're doing a lot of SLP/EP transfers, the AG1980 is the preferred VCR with its stronger noise reduction and a much more robust Time Base Corrector (TBC)

 I'm suddenly seeing what looks like black and white ants fighting!
 The tape played just fine a minute ago!

 This sounds like clogged video heads.
 Tapes have a mylar base that's coated with very fine magnetic oxide.
 As a tape plays, some minute amounts of oxide wear off.
 In the case of a tape that hasn't been played in years, there may be much more loose magnetic oxide.
 This falls off, and the first place it goes is in-between the very fragile video heads, causing a very snowy picture.
 There's several ways to clean the heads, but it's a delicate operation and can cause damage if done improperly.
 See our article here

 Why do I see a snowy picture in SP speed, but my EP (SLP) tapes play fine?

-Most higher end,"HI-FI" VCRs had four or six video heads.
-Two heads were used for SP speed, and the other two heads were used for EP (a.k.a.
-SLP).
-So it's entirely possible for one head to be clogged (or broken) while tapes in EP mode can be viewed normally.
+Most higher end,"HI-FI" VCRs had four or more video heads.
+On some VCRs, two heads were used for SP speed and the other two heads were used for EP speed.
+On some other model VCRs (like the Panasonic AG1980) two heads were dedicated video heads, while the other two heads were for HiFi sound.
+It's entirely possible for one head to be clogged (or broken) while the other heads can be working normally.
+You might see a good picture in SP mode, but snowy in EP playback.
+Also, depending on the particular VCR, you can have a good video picture accompanied by no HiFi sound.
 More information about clogged video heads is here